 For me, the overriding guide to my treatment choices has been quality, rather than quantity, of life.
 I’ve seen too many women suffer the effects of chemotherapy and radiation at an age when it won’t really help them.
 The treatments might give them hope, but invariably (if it’s a terminal diagnosis) they die right about when the doctor originally told them they would.
 Instead of enjoying their last months or years, they spend their time in doctors offices, or in bed, losing their taste and sense of smell, losing control of their body’s functions, and the like.
 Death isn’t easy when it’s protracted, but it doesn’t need to be stretched out into a painful existence by treatments that do more harm than good.
 This is far more true for older patients than young women with breast cancer, but it’s important to understand none-the-less because there are doctors who financially benefit from patients who undergo chemotherapy, even if the likelihood of any benefit is close to zero.
 It’s true they’re doctors, but giving chemotherapy is how they make their living.

 Regardless of my own encouragement to women I meet who’ve been newly diagnosed with breast cancer, one in three women die of it and that statistic hasn’t significantly changed in over 50 years.
 No matter how many “Walks for the Cure”, no matter how many “improved” drugs and/or treatment protocols, no matter how many “breakthroughs”, one in three women diagnosed with breast cancer will die of it.
 And the number of breast cancer patients is increasing.
-When I was younger, one in ten women were projected to be diagnosed with it; in 2013, according to the American Cancer Society, it’s now one in eight.
+When I was younger, one in ten women were projected to be diagnosed with it; in 2013, according to the American Cancer Society, it was one in eight.
+With the increase in treatment of DCIS, the number of patients who survive has gone up, so it might now be 1 in 12 … but that number is padded because DCIS patients didn’t have active cancer to begin with.
 I stopped walking to raise funds for breast cancer when I learned these numbers.
 The only research group I currently support is Dr. Love’s Army of Women (http://www.armyofwomen.org/drlovefoundation).